ActiveState/homework/elm-package-info-viewer/README.md

 #### Requirements

 * The app allows the user to select from the three packages above.
-* By default, no pacakge is selected.
+* By default, no package is selected.
-* When one of the packages is selected it should display information for just that package.
+* When one of the packages is selected, the app displays information for just that package.
-* When displaying a package it should list the following information...
+* When displaying a package, teh app list the following information...
   * The package name
   * A list of available versions
     * Found in `releases` in the response
-    * We don't care about the associated meta-data for each version, just the version numbers are OK
+    * We don't care about the associated meta-data for each version, just the version numbers
   * A list of related links
     * Found in `project_urls` in the response
   * A list of dependencies for that package